 Out of every three business school graduates, at least one is seriously worried about their capability to pay back their student loans, and one in five declare they are “very or extremely” worried.
 These figures come from a recent study of MBA alumni by the Graduate Management Admission Council (GMAC).
+So let’s see what graduates think about their student loans.

 Over the last years, the financial debt load of MBA graduates (and not only these students) from the country’s leading programs has constantly been growing, and hikes in tuition fees have much higher than possible increases in starting MBA earnings.
 The recent Great Recession has hurt a lot of students as well, and many students started out with their professional education while having a lot less money in the bank to finance their academic studies.